 Returns accepted within 3 days, only for damaged or wrong products.
-Return offered in the form of Cash refund or Product exchange.
+Return offered in the form of Product exchange.
 Buyer is the responsible for the shipping fees.

 The Nokia Lumia 625 is one of the last smartphones by Nokia, putting an end to what has been a bumpy ride for the Finns in the modern phone era.
 Whether the Lumia line will find greener pastures under Microsoft remains to be seen, but one thing's for certain - the Lumia 625 will be one of Nokia's last Lumia releases.Oh well, the 625 certainly won't qualify as Nokia's loudest bang on its way out - that honor belongs to the Lumia 1020 flagship.Or, if we're lucky, a certain phablet may be the gadget to remember them by.
 Nokia Lumia 625 official photos